Tag Archives: Laparoscopy

 Laparoscopic Abdominal Cerclage: A Better Option

-This entry was posted in Procedures and tagged , , on by .
+This entry was posted in Minimally Invasive Surgeries and tagged , , on by .

 Laparoscopic abdominal cerclage (LAC) is a minimally invasive surgical procedure used to prevent preterm birth in pregnant women at risk of delivering too early.
 Individuals with a history of cervical insufficiency, second-trimester miscarriages, and preterm labor are the primary candidates for this procedure, and it is preferred for patients with a prior failed vaginal cerclage.